ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-05-Brainfuck(Mindfuck).md

 layout: post
 ---

 Brainfuck is the smallest software language.
-It has the smallest compiler.
+It has the smallest compiler.[1]

 - [ - ] is the smallest program which can be written in this language.